 Unlike true budget airlines, even American’s cheapest seats come with decent legroom, functioning entertainment options (either seatback screens or streaming to your device), and regular drink service.
 Their older planes are gradually being updated with power outlets and better WiFi.
 While their Basic Economy is stripped down, it’s nowhere near as restrictive as the ultra-budget carriers.

 The hidden gem with American is their frequent fare sales to Florida, especially during off-peak times.
 Their “Web Specials” award tickets can be ridiculously cheap, sometimes just 5,000-7,500 miles one-way to Florida destinations.
 If you have their credit card, you’ll get a free checked bag and priority boarding even on the cheapest fares.
+You can also find great deals on American’s business class by using Going flight alerts.
 For last-minute Florida trips, American often has availability when budget airlines are sold out or have jacked up their prices.

 - 🏠 Base: Hartsfield-Jackson Atlanta International Airport (ATL)